MISP/misp-objects/README.md

 The aim is to allow a dynamic update of objects definition in operational distributed sharing systems like MISP.
 Security threats and their related indicators are quite dynamic, standardized formats are quite static and new indicators require a significant time before being standardized.

 The MISP objects model allows to add new combined indicators format based on their usage without changing the underlying code base of MISP or other threat sharing platform using it.
-The definition of the objects is then propagated along with the indicators itself.
+The definition of the objects can be then propagated along with the indicators itself.

 ## License